 I was about to give up, when I was surprised by two little faces looking up at me!
 Two tiny kittens were wedged between a board and some rusted old chicken wire and corrugated metal, just a couple of feet from the one who had been killed.
 I tried to pull the board off, but couldn’t get it by hand.
 I tried to reach in, but the little tabby was scared and hissing.
 I asked Tia for a towel, and Marie helped “herd” the little ones out with a stick from the other side of the wire.

 We were at this location a long time, and I took a great number of photographs.
 I am working on getting the photos adjusted and resized in batches, and then I’ll put them together, like I did last time.
-A couple of my photos from that last trip are in Heart2Home Magazine this month, in a great article written by Tia all about TNR and how you can help feral cats in our community.
-The article starts on page 23 here.
-Please go have a look!
+A couple of my photos from that last trip are in Heart2Home, The Triangle Pet Adoption Magazine, this month, in a great article written by Tia all about TNR and how you can help feral cats in our community.

 Update: I’ve uploaded my trapping photos to Facebook, along with captions.
 You can find the Spring Hope album here (my Mother’s Day photos start a few photos into the album), and the fast food cat-trapping photos here.